bermi/akelos/docs/tutorial.markdown

 Now you can follow two paths:

  1. Create an Akelos application in a different folder and link it to the Framework libraries.
- 2. Start coding our application from this folder with the security implications that has making available to the visitors of your site all your Application models, views, 3rd party libraries and so on.
+ 2. Start coding your application from this folder with the security implications that has making available to the visitors of your site all your Application models, views, 3rd party libraries and so on.

-As you might have guessed we go with the first option and will create a linked Akelos application which will only expose the public folder to the world.
+As you might have guessed you should go with the first option and create a linked Akelos application which will only expose the public folder to the world.
 Changing the Framework paths is really simple in Akelos, all you have to do is define in your configuration file where each component is located, but we will leave this for a future tutorial about designing an application for distributing it.

 Assuming you've downloaded the framework to `HOME_DIR/akelos` and that you are  inside the `akelos` directory you will check available options for setting up your new application by running